wp-plugins/ebook-store/readme.txt

 2. This is the second screen shot

 == Changelog ==

+= 3.0 =
+* Fixed problem with paypal form submission when there are more than one books on page.

 = 2.9 =
 * Fixed some css issues, hiding the preview link when no book is uploaded for preview.